testpossessed/acc-server-results-companion/README.md

 PLEASE NOTE:  This application and documentation is in the early stages of development so it will change frequently.

 # Release History
+## v1.3.3 2023-05-03

+### Fixed
+- Issue where penalty reporting was applying pentalies to all drivers of a session

+### Added
+- Penalty Count and Penalty Value Total columns to Driver Performance Report

 ## v1.3.2 2023-05-03